awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## Amazon DynamoDB

 Amazon DynamoDB stores internal state data for the solution.
 All tables created by the solution use the on-demand capacity mode of pricing.
-You pay for storage used by these tables, and capacity used when interacting with the solution web interface, API, or running a deletion job.
+You pay for storage used by these tables, and DynamoDB capacity used when interacting with the solution web interface, API, or running a deletion job.

 * [Amazon DynamoDB Pricing]
 * [Solution Persistence Layer]